HTB Academy - Active Directory Enumeration and Attacks

 Password Spraying

-With valid credentials, we can obtain the password policy remotely using crackmapexec
+With valid credentials, we can obtain the password policy remotely using crackmapexec or rpcclient:

-crackmapexec smb <ip> -u <username> -p <password> --pass-pol
+crackmapexec smb <ip> -u <username> -p <password> --pass-pol.

 SMB Null Session